SANTA CRUZ COUNTY BAR ASSOCIATION

 Regular Members have one vote on each matter submitted to a vote of the members.
 Associate Members

 have no vote.
 Regular members may vote either in person or by a written proxy executed by such person delivered to the Executive Director of the Association, including by electronic delivery except as otherwise expressly provided in these Bylaws.
 No proxy is valid after eleven months from its date of execution or after it its revocation.

 Actions with Meeting

-Section 3.08. (a) Any action except the election of Directors which may be taken at any meeting of members may be taken without a meeting if:
+Section 3.08. (a) Any action, except the election of Directors which must be taken at a meeting of members, may be taken without a meeting if:

-- The Association distributes a written ballot to every regular member;
+- The Association distributes a written ballot by mail or electronic mail to every regular member;

 - The ballot sets forth the proposed action, provides an opportunity to specify approval or disapproval of any proposal, and provides a reasonable time within which to return the ballot to the Association;